 Assistant Referees (ARs) are trained and utilized in divisions where goalkeepers are used and Offside infractions are called (ages 9 and older).
 ARs are uniformed officials who assist the Referee from the touch li ne by indicating offside infractions, fouls and penalties outside the Refereeâ€™s view, balls out of play, and other duties assigned by the Referee.
 Unlike Referees, ARs may officiate their own child's games.
 This position provides parents with an excellent opportunity to participate in their children's activity and enables them to experience the excitement and enjoyment of soccer officiating.
 ARâ€™s are required to be certified by taking the appropriate training sessions.

 The Team Manager is responsible for all of the administrative work necessary for running a team including setting up a phone tree for communication between the Coach and the playersâ€™ families and distributing team rosters and other information from the Coach and the League.
 The Team Manager is also responsible for scheduling snack days, assisting at Photo Day, arranging team activities at Awards Day and any other duties assigned by the Coach.
 There is no special training required for this position and there is usually only one Team Manager per team.

-In addition to parents, aunts and uncles, West Side Soccer League has great opportunities for teenagers to volunteer.
-WSSL provides training and support for teens to become referees and to become buddies to children with disabilities in our VIP program.
+In addition to parents, aunts and uncles, West Side Soccer League has great opportunities for young people to volunteer.
+WSSL provides training and support for young people to become referees and to become buddies to children with disabilities in our VIP program.
 The schedule for volunteering is flexible as games take place on both Saturdays and Sundays at various times.
-Teens can earn valuable Community Service Credits for participating in training and for serving as referees or VIP buddies.
+Students can earn valuable Community Service Credits for participating in training and for serving as referees or VIP buddies.

-For more information on the Teen Referee Program, click here.
+For more information on the Youth Referee Program, click here.

 The VIP Program only runs in the Fall and more information is available here.